-Taylor Heise, returning from MVP at Worlds, now eyes 'redemption season' for Gophers
+Taylor Heise, returning from MVP at worlds, now eyes 'redemption season' for Gophers

 On Monday, she was on a plane headed home from Denmark, where Team USA won a silver medal at the IIHF Women's World Championships.
 Heise, a center from Lake City and one of nine current and former Gophers in the tournament, was a key player for the national team as it reached the gold medal game before falling 2-1 to archrival Canada.

 Heise didn't just show up, she showed off, scoring 18 points over seven games on seven goals and 11 assists to win the Most Valuable Player award.
-It was the second-highest point total in the tournament's history, coming in Heise's first-ever appearance at the World Championships.
+It was the second-highest point total in the tournament's history, coming in Heise's first-ever appearance at the hockey worlds.

 The only setback for her came right before the tournament began when she was one of a few players to test positive for COVID during the pre-tournament camp in Buffalo.
 She was forced to rent a car and drive 13 1/2 hours back to Minnesota.
 Alone.